vippsas/vipps-recurring-api/vipps-recurring-api.md

 When charges are shown to users in Vipps, they will have a title, and a description.
-The title of a charge is derived directly from `{agreement.ProductName}` whereas the description is set per charge, ie.
+The title of a charge is derived directly from `{agreement.ProductName}` whereas the description is set per charge, i.e.
 `{charge.description}`.
 For example, a charge on an agreement with product name *Premier League subscription* with description *October* would look like the following screenshot: